 Referred to the Jackson Hole Group, which has agreed to compile a list of resources available from the National Center for State Courts, the Inns of Courts, and other states.
 These resources would be used to assist in presenting education programs to the bench and bar.
 The Committee has contacted the Inns of Court regarding development of a program on gender fairness in the courts.
 Additionally, a periodic column in the Gavel will attempt to provide a forum for discussion of gender biased conduct experienced in North Dakota courts.
 The Committee is assembling preliminary law firm profile information as background for discussion of a possible law firm self-audit initiative.

 6. A guide on how to conduct gender fair proceedings should be drafted and distributed to all judges.
 It could discuss forms of address, terms of endearment, and other topics as well as provide guidance about judicial intervention and welcoming behaviors for both formal and informal exchanges with the court.

 7. The North Dakota Pattern Jury Instruction Committee [sic] should consider strengthening jury instructions which require jurors to act in a bias-free manner.
 Instructions which might be considered include the opening or preliminary instructions, the closing or "province of the court and jury" instructions, the witness credibility instruction, and the "duty to deliberate" instruction.

 Completed.
-However, the Pattern Jury Instruction Commission is continuing its review of all instructions.
+The Pattern Jury Instruction Commission continues its review of all instructions.